 Jan de Meer presented MTS(12)55_004 “Security Evaluation & Testing Framework (SET FW)”

-This presents the work of Jan de Meer, Siv Hilde Houmb, and Scott Cadzow as part of the TISPAN STF415 team, as as some initial well ideas on security testing from a TVRA perspective.
+This contribution extends from the work in TISPAN on the TVRA method towards a test framework.

-Comments were made during the meeting that this presentation was lacking a clear explanation on the shortcomings of the current TVRA methodology.
+Comments were made during the meeting that this presentation was lacking a clear explanation on the shortcomings of the current TVRA methodology (for its intended application of risk analysis for the purpose of identifying essential security functions to manage risk in a standards context).

 Jan was asked to prepare this as a contribution to the next Security SIG meeting.